kissmetrics/km-support/_posts/2013-04-19-javascript-specific.md

 This builds in time to send the event by:

 * Canceling the original click event's default behavior
-* Sending the data to KISSmetrics
+* Sending the data to Kissmetrics
 * Waiting 250ms
 * Redirecting the browser by setting `document.location`